 Or if you’ve been thinking of getting a cutting machine, now is a great time because the discounts on these bundles are HUGE!
 Visit http://www.silhouetteamerica.com/heat anytime between now and June 15th, and use the code FUNCTIONAL at checkout to get any of the great deals you see below!

-Disclosure: This post contains affiliate links.
-Any purchases you make through those links help me to keep this blog running!
+Disclosure: This post may contain affiliate links to the products I use and recommend for your convenience.
+Your price won’t change, but these links will share a small commission that assists in the maintenance of this site.
 Silhouette’s affiliate program is what lets me offer you guys great giveaways and awesome discounts on their products!

 these awesome parties!